sta-szek/pojo-tester/src/book/writing-tests/README.md

 To define your own `fields values changer` you have to extend `pl.pojo.tester.internal.field.AbstractFieldValueChanger` class.

 `AbstractFieldValueChanger` defines two methods that you have to override:
-* `boolean canChange(final Class<?> type)` - this methods should perform compatibility checks e.g. if class is equal to your changer type `T`.
+* `boolean canChange(final Class<?> type)` - this method should perform compatibility checks; e.g., if class is equal to your changer type `T`.
 If you decide that value cannot be changed, no further steps are taken.
 Methods `areDifferentValues` and `increaseValue` are not invoked.
 * `T increaseValue(T value, final Class<?> type)` - this method should change given `value` and return new one. `type` is given as little help, when your field type is e.g. interface and the value is its implementation.

 Custom fields values changer may look like this:

 ```java
 import pl.pojo.tester.internal.field.AbstractFieldValueChanger;

 public class CustomFieldsValuesChanger extends AbstractFieldValueChanger<String> {
     @Override
     protected boolean canChange(final Class<?> type) {
         return type.equals(String.class);